 They don’t have to be elaborate

 Your guests have probably indulged in a few drinks at this point and have been dancing for a couple of hours, so the promise of any food should put a smile on their face.
 Don’t feel the need to impress them with crazy charcuterie boards or fancy shmancy caviar dishes.
 In fact, you probably want to go for something on the other end of the food spectrum.
-Eats like burgers or easy to grab options like cones filled with popcorn should do the trick.
+Eats like burgers or easy to grab options like popcorn or pretzels should do the trick.

 They shouldn’t act as a second dinner